bdrops-GmbH/convert-svg-to-fontawesome/README.md

-# Convert SVG to Fontawesome JS
+# Convert SVG to Fontawesome Javascript/Typescript

 Converts all SVG files in the same directory to Fontawesome Javascript & Typescript files.